 When asked, the reasons were simple.

-Everyone knows, “I should use social media,” but they can’t see “how to keep doing it.”
+Everyone understands that “they should be on social media,” but they can’t see “how to continue.”

 What Was Introduced